onair0817/hrnet-pose-estimation/README.md

 # HRNet for Human Pose Estimation
->Deep learning code for human pose estimation based on HRNet
+>Deep learning for human pose estimation based on HRNet